-Specific Aims: Clearly state the specific aims that will be addressed by this work, e.g., improved selectivity, specificity or pharmacokinetics of a new entity based on established proof-of-concept of an existing entity, improved safety or formulation, validation of a biomarker that will enable clinical testing, etc. Each specific aim is considered a unique milestone and should be defined by clear go/no-go criteria, and each must be aligned to a specific, milestone-based budget.
+Specific Aims: Clearly state the specific aims that will be addressed by this work, e.g., improved selectivity, specificity or pharmacokinetics of a new entity based on established proof-of-concept of an existing entity, improved safety or formulation, validation of a biomarker that will enable clinical testing, etc. Each specific aim should be associated with a clearly articulated, measurable milestone in the development process and be defined by clear go/no-go criteria.
+Each aim and milestone must have a clearly identified budget.